-Basic hygiene routines must be applied by all health and social care staff involved in care, examination and treatment or other direct contact with a person where health and social care is delivered (SOSFS 2015:10).
+Basic hygiene routines must be applied by all health and social care staff involved in care, examination and treatment or other direct contact with a person where health and social care is delivered.
 This is irrespective of health and social care provider and setting.
 Basic hygiene routines apply whether or not the patient/care recipient is known to have an infection.
+(SOSFS 2015:10)

-Basic hygiene routines include
+Basic hygiene routines include rules for:

-- Hand hygiene
+- Hand hygiene.

-- Dress code including workwear, hair, beard, jewellery and bandage on hands.
+- Jewellery and bandage on hands.

 The symbol below is used in Vårdhandboken (The Handbook for Healthcare) when basic hygiene routines must be applied: